NTFS

 Refindo can scan a Windows drive for permanently deleted files and preview them before recovery.
 On hard drives the data persists until overwritten; on SSDs, TRIM may limit what is recoverable.

-1. Stop using the affected drive right away — especially if it is the system drive.
+1. Stop using the affected drive right away, especially if it's the system drive.

-2. If it is the C: drive, install Refindo on another drive or run it from a USB drive.
+2. If it's the C: drive, install Refindo on another drive or run it from a USB drive.

 3. Open Refindo and select the volume the files were deleted from.